TeamWin/android_device_lge_g4/README.md

-## TWRP device tree for LG G4 (H815 - international) including decryption support
+## TWRP device tree for LG G4 (H811 & H815 - international) including decryption support

+This tree is a unified version which can create a build for the H811 and H815 devices.
+Just build.
+The detection happens when TWRP boots up.

 The whole tree is expecting omnirom 6.0 sources and is a mix of TeamWin (base tree) + jcadduono (extended tree) + steadfasterX (even more extended - omnirom 6.0 compatible, optimized kernel, and fully working decryption).
 Prepare the sources from here: https://github.com/omnirom/android/tree/android-6.0